-A Ravensbourne University graduate will jet across the globe after he won comparethemarket.com's Travel Advisor competition.
+A Ravensbourne University graduate will jet across the globe after he won compare the market.com's Travel Advisor competition.

-Joe Thompson, who studied digital photography, has secured the once in a lifetime opportunity and will capture his experiences on video, after receiving thousands of votes.
+Joe Thompson, who studied Digital Photography, has secured the once in a lifetime opportunity, and will capture his experiences on video, after receiving thousands of votes.

 Joe is delighted with his forthcoming venture, and said: "I was extremely happy to get the news that I have won the Compare The Market competition.
-Not only will it be an amazing trip, it will set up my career as a travel and landscape photographer after Uni and improve my portfolio immensely."
+Not only will it be an amazing trip, it will set up my career as a travel and landscape photographer after university and improve my portfolio immensely."

 In addition, he's also secured PS5,000 for his Student Union.